haribharadwaj/protocols/Records.md

 - For an EEG study, a ```.mat``` file with individual ERPs and time-frequency matrices, along with code to plot figures from them would be appropriate.
 - For a behavioral study, spreadsheets with thresholds, percent-corrects etc., and code to plot them.
-- For all studies, spreadsheets with subject age, audiogram, gender, etc.
+- For all studies, spreadsheets with subject age, audiogram, gender, and other demographic or hearing status info.

 Make a folder on Box under the ```MANUSCRIPT_DATA``` for each submitted paper and dump this information there.